Benjamin Franklin: Ambassador to France (1776–1785)

 While in France, Franklin designed and commissioned Augustin Dupré to engrave the medallion Libertas Americana, which was minted in Paris in 1783.

 On October 26, 1776, Franklin was dispatched to France as commissioner for the United States.
 He took with him as secretary his 16-year-old grandson, William Temple Franklin.
 They lived in a home in the Parisian suburb of Passy, donated by Jacques-Donatien Le Ray de Chaumont, who supported the United States.
 Franklin remained in France until 1785.
-He conducted the affairs of his country toward the French nation with great success, which included securing a critical military alliance in 1778 and signing the 1783 Treaty of Paris.
+He conducted the affairs of his country toward the French nation with great success, which included securing a critical military alliance in 1778, signing the 1783 Treaty of Paris, and spearheading various clandestine operations against the British, including the privateer activities of John Paul Jones.

 Among his associates in France was Honoré Gabriel Riqueti, comte de Mirabeau—a French Revolutionary writer, orator and statesman who in 1791 was elected president of the National Assembly.
 In July 1784, Franklin met with Mirabeau and contributed anonymous materials that the Frenchman used in his first signed work: Considerations sur l'ordre de Cincinnatus.
 The publication was critical of the Society of the Cincinnati, established in the United States.
 Franklin and Mirabeau thought of it as a "noble order", inconsistent with the egalitarian ideals of the new republic.

 During his stay in France, he was active as a Freemason, serving as venerable master of the lodge Les Neuf Sœurs from 1779 until 1781.
 In 1784, when Franz Mesmer began to publicize his theory of "animal magnetism" which was considered offensive by many, Louis XVI appointed a commission to investigate it.
 These included the chemist Antoine Lavoisier, the physician Joseph-Ignace Guillotin, the astronomer Jean Sylvain Bailly, and Franklin.
 In doing so, the committee concluded, through blind trials that mesmerism only seemed to work when the subjects expected it, which discredited mesmerism and became the first major demonstration of the placebo effect, which was described at that time as "imagination."
 In 1781, he was elected a fellow of the American Academy of Arts and Sciences.